christophhart/hise_documentation/scriptnode/101/gain_example.md

 > **Convention used in these chapters :**
 >
-> All nodes will be written like this : `category.node`
+> When we'll talk about nodes, we will write them like this : `category.node`
 >
-> All parameters we'll use will be written like this : `parameter`
+> The Main Parameters we'll add to the graph's top bar will be written like this : `parameter`

 In this chapter we'll cover the DSP network creation and the network graph basics, by creating a simple Gain effect.